 Discovery Education PLC, Discovery Education (Holdings) Limited and Discovery Education (Nominee) Limited were established during financial year 2006/2007 to operate the Dundee Schools PPP Project.
 The Council has a contract with Discovery Education PLC to carry out the projects works and services.
 Dundee City Council has a 1.5% shareholding in Discovery Education (Holdings) Limited.
 The Council owns £7,500 Ordinary B shares of £1 each.
 These 'B' shares have no rights to participate in the profits of the Company and no distributions of any kind, nor do they carry any voting rights at any general meeting of the company.
 The Council has an officer appointed as a Director on the Board of the company (total number of directors is 3).
-The Council has no shareholding (total number of directors on both other companies is 3).
+The Council also has an officer appointed as a Director on the Board of both the other companies although the Council has no shareholding (total number of directors on both other companies is 3).
 The Council's interest in these companies is accounted for as an investment in the single entity and group accounts.